A System F accounting for scalars: Introduction

-{\bf (Linear-)Algebraic $\lambda$-calculi.} A number of recent works seek to endow the $\lambda$-calculus with a vector space structure.
-This agenda has emerged simultaneously in two different contexts. \begin{itemize} \item The exponential-free fragment of \emph{Linear Logic} is a logic of resources where the propositions themselves stand for those resources -- and hence cannot be discarded nor copied.
+A number of recent works seek to endow the $\lambda$-calculus with a vector space structure.
+This agenda has emerged simultaneously in two different contexts. \begin{iteMize}{$\bullet$} \item The field of \emph{Linear Logic} considers a logic of resources where the propositions themselves stand for those resources -- and hence cannot be discarded nor copied.
 When seeking to find models of this logic, one obtains a particular family of vector spaces and differentiable functions over these.
-It is by trying to capture back these mathematical structures into a programming language that Ehrhard and Regnier have defined the {\em differential $\lambda$-calculus} \cite{difflambda}, which has an intriguing differential operator as a built-in primitive, and some notion of module of the $\lambda$-calculus terms, over the natural numbers.
-Lately Vaux \cite{Vaux} has focused his attention on a `differential $\lambda$-calculus without differential operator', extending the module to finitely splitting positive real numbers.
+It is by trying to capture back these mathematical structures into a programming language that Ehrhard and Regnier have defined the {\em differential $\lambda$-calculus} \cite{EhrhardRegnierTCS03}, which has an intriguing differential operator as a built-in primitive and and an algebraic module of the $\lambda$-calculus terms over natural numbers.
+Lately Vaux \cite{VauxRTA07,VauxMSCS09} has focused his attention on a `differential $\lambda$-calculus without differential operator', extending the algebraic module to positive real numbers.
 He obtained a confluence result in this case, which stands even in the untyped setting.
-More recent works on this {\em Algebraic $\lambda$-calculus} tend to consider arbitrary scalars \cite{EhrhardSystemF, Tasson}. \item The field of \emph{Quantum Computation}, considers that computers being physical systems, they may behave according to quantum theory.
-It proves that, if this is the case, novel, more efficient algorithms are possible \cite{Shor, Grover} -- which have no classical counterpart.
-Whilst partly unexplained, it is nevertheless clear that the algorithmic speed-up arises by tapping into the parallelism granted to us `for free' by the {\em superposition principle}; which states that if $\ve{t}$ and $\ve{u}$ are possible states of a system, then so is the formal linear combination of them $\alpha.\ve{t}+\beta.\ve{u}$ (with $\alpha$ and $\beta$ some arbitrary complex numbers, and up to some renormalizing factor).
+More recent works on this {\em algebraic $\lambda$-calculus} tend to consider arbitrary scalars \cite{EhrhardLICS10,TassonTLCA09}. \item The field of \emph{Quantum Computation} postulates that, as computers are physical systems, they may behave according to the quantum theory.
+It proves that, if this is the case, novel, more efficient algorithms are possible \cite{ShorSIAM97,GroverSTOC96} -- which have no classical counterpart.
+Whilst partly unexplained, it is nevertheless clear that the algorithmic speed-up arises by tapping into the parallelism granted to us `for free' by the {\em superposition principle}; which states that if $\ve{t}$ and $\ve{u}$ are possible states of a system, then so is the formal linear combination of them $\alpha.\ve{t}+\beta.\ve{u}$ (with $\alpha$ and $\beta$ some arbitrary complex numbers, up to a normalizing factor).
 The idea of a module of $\lambda$-terms over an arbitrary scalar field arises quite naturally in this context.
-This was the motivation behind the {\em Linear-algebraic $\lambda$-calculus} by Dowek and one of the authors, who obtained a confluence result which holds for arbitrary scalars, and again covers the untyped setting. \end{itemize} These two languages are rather similar: they both merge higher-order computation, be it terminating or not, in its simplest and most general form (namely the untyped $\lambda$-calculus) together with linear algebra in its simplest and most general form also (the axioms of vector spaces).
-In fact they can simulate each other \cite{EquivLambdasAlg}.
-Our starting point will be the second one, also referred to as {\em Lineal} in this work: because its confluence proof allows arbitrary scalars and because one has to make a choice.
+This was the motivation behind the {\em linear-algebraic $\lambda$-calculus} by Dowek and one of the authors~\cite{ArrighiDowekRTA08}, who obtained a confluence result which holds for arbitrary scalars and again covers the untyped setting. \end{iteMize} These two languages are rather similar: they both merge higher-order computation, be it terminating or not, in its simplest and most general form (namely the untyped $\lambda$-calculus) together with linear algebra in its simplest and most general form also (the axioms of vector spaces).
+In fact they can simulate each other \cite{DiazcaroPerdrixTassonValironHOR10}.
+Our starting point is the second one, also referred to as {\em Lineal} in this work: because its confluence proof allows arbitrary scalars and because one has to make a choice.
+Whether the models developed for the first language, and the type systems developed for the second language, carry through to one another via their reciprocal simulations, is a current topic of investigation.